 Neither of these options fits entirely comfortably with the central idea of the conservation of valuable things.
-The third option, of treating things of negative basic value purely in terms of their basic value, avoids the problems associated with the rival options, and so we will continue with the view that particular value is supposed to attach only to things of positive basic value.
+The third option, of treating things of negative BV purely in terms of their BV, avoids the problems associated with the rival options, and so we will continue with the view that PV attaches only to things of positive BV.